 Another great resource is LinkedIn.
 If you know which skills you’re looking for in a cofounder, you can use the search bar to find relevant profiles.
 Say you’re looking for a software engineer who knows Python.
 You can look up those two search terms and set location parameters to find software engineers near you who might be a good fit.

 If you have mutual connections, someone in your network might be able to introduce you.
-But otherwise, you can send the people you might be interested in working with an InMail message to connect.
+But otherwise, you can send the people you’re interested in working with an InMail message to connect.

 Attend Conferences and Networking Events